David-McKenna/udpPacketManager/README.md

 - The provided python dummy data script tends to generate errors in the output after around 5,000 packets are generated

 Future work should not break the exiting load/process iteration loop, and may consist of
-- Creating a wrapper python library to allow for easer interfacing within python scripts rather than requiring a C program (CFFI if I can strip out ifdefs?)
+- Creating a wrapper python library to allow for easer interfacing within python scripts rather than requiring a C program (pybind11?)
+- Support more decompression algorithms (arbitrary reader input struct?)

 Requirements
 ------------